List of Free Online Poetry Courses, Workshops and Classes

 See our list of the top free online poetry courses, workshops and classes.
 Learn about what courses are available, what topics they cover and whether you can use them to get college credit.

-Information About Online Poetry Courses
+Online Poetry Courses for Credit

 These free online poetry courses don't require registration or tuition, but they also do not offer college credit.
 Students will need such software as media players or Adobe Reader to access some materials.
 Additionally, not all course components are available to online students.
 These include workshop activities and opportunities to receive feedback from instructors and peers.